-Fans are in for a wild ride this year thanks to MotoGP 22 NINE.
+Fans are in for a wild ride this year thanks to MotoGP 22 Nine.

 Milestone is bringing all the action from the 2009 season to their latest title.

-But what is going to be included in this mode?
+What's included in this mode?
 We've got everything you need to know right here!

 A classic campaign

 Milestone hasn't just picked a random year out and stated they'll recreate it in MotoGP 22.
 The 2009 campaign is generally regarded as one of the best in living memory.